nerves-web-kiosk/input_event/README.md

 ]
 ```

-Here we have a touch screen at `/dev/input/event11`, lets open it.
+There's a touchscreen at `/dev/input/event11`, so let's open it:

 ```elixir
 iex> InputEvent.start_link "/dev/input/event11"
 {:ok, #PID<0.197.0>}
 ```

-Lets touch the screen to test
+Touch the screen to test

 ```elixir
 iex> flush